 How do I search the site?

-In the top right-hand corner of every page there is a search box with the words "Image search" inside it.
+On the right side of every page there is a search box with the words "Image search" inside it.
 Click inside this box and the words will disappear.
-Type in the word or phrase you wish to search for and click Go.
+Type in the word or phrase you wish to search for and press Enter.
 A new page will load which shows you the results of your search.
 You can perfom multi-word searches and use boolean operators (such as "AND" or "OR").

 What is a Lightbox and how do I use one?